Mentoring

 • Share your experiences: Share the successes and, more importantly, your challenges.
 Mentees will appreciate the honesty and vulnerability as they learn from the obstacles you have overcome.

-You can use the Goal planning and tracking worksheet | PDF to summarize your mentee’s goals and measure progress.
+Use the Goal planning and tracking worksheet | PDF to summarize your mentee’s goals and measure progress.

 What if communication breaks down?

-• Listening to understand for leaders This approach can help you understand the perspective of someone who is upset.
+• Listening to understand for leaders.
+This approach can help you understand the perspective of someone who is upset.

-• Supportive conversation library Questions and strategies to help you have a supportive conversation with someone on difficult topics like mental health, stress, addiction, anger, abuse or lying.
+• Supportive conversation library.
+Questions and strategies to help you have a supportive conversation with someone on difficult topics like mental health, stress, addiction, anger, abuse or lying.

 • In the event of a crisis situation.
-Encourage your mentee to reach out to their network and seek qualified mental health support or visit Talk Suicide Canada for a list of local resources and support
+Encourage your mentee to reach out to their network and seek qualified mental health support or visit Talk Suicide Canada for a list of local resources and support.

 Additional resources